 A letter from Plantard, sent to a researcher, reported;

 ".....I have not undertaken any researches in the Caves de la Reine (in the Rennes district), nor in the Souterrains du Roi ("underground chambers of the King"), so there have not been any researches or investigations on my own property...
 This property ...has the following boundaries: to the South – chemin de Farres; to the North – Roc Pointu; to the East – the main road to Rennes-les-Bains; to the West – the mountain top.
 On my property are two mines: a copper mine and a gold mine... , the gold mine dates from the Roman era, from about 70BC.
 This piece of land is called Roc Nègre.
 You refer to the tombstone of Coumesourde.
 I'm sorry to have to disappoint you, but it simply never existed.
 On the other hand there IS a text dated 1880 or 1890 written by the engineer Ernest Cros based on the Zero Meridian of Paris and the English equivalent in Greenwich (the latter being situated at 9 metres 20.9 seconds west of the Paris Meridian).
 The triangulation for this study was based at Pontils, between Peyrolles/Serres, at the location of a tomb.
 The "secret location" to which you refer is the Roman tomb (50-48 BC) called the Tomb of Gnaius Pompey, which is located in Fangalots at a distance of 1 kilometre 500 metres from my property.
 It is located between two belfries – those of Rennes-les-Bains and Rennes-le-Château, at 500 metres’ distance from the belfry of Rennes-les-Bains.
-With all good wishes, and please do keep me informed of your researches." [my emphasis]
+With all good wishes, and please do keep me informed of your researches." [my emphasis].

-So for Plantard this Roman Tomb called the Tomb of Grand Roman was on his property and he thought, like Delmas, that it was the tomb of Pompey.
-To my astonishment though, while perusing the Secret Dossiers, i came across a statement in the text as follows;
+So for Plantard this Roman Tomb called the Tomb of Grand Roman was near his property and he thought, like Delmas, that it was the tomb of Pompey.
+I find it interesting that he talks of a gold mine from 70BC - why so precise?
+[Here you can see what happed in 70BC].

-"The decoration (to) the setting to the tomb referred to [i.e. the 14th station of the Cross at Rennes-le-Chateau] is ...of the necropolis of Fangalots at Rennes-les-Bains'
+"The decoration (to) the setting to the tomb referred to [i.e. the 14th station of the Cross at Rennes-le-Chateau] is ...of the necropolis of Fangalots at Rennes-les-Bains

+Delmas' tomb of the Grand Roman then, has via Plantard, morphed into a tomb at Fangalots of Jesus Christ!
+Fangalots itself is just above the house of Chalaleau - in the landscape - a large forest and canopy overhanging Rennes-les-Bains.
+It affords panoramic views of the village from its elevated plateau.
 Couple this with Boudet's mysterious burial at the heart of his imaginary Cromleck which he associates with a resurrection, with a small 'r', we have some very strange assertions being made for this village!
 One can wonder if the central tomb of importance for Boudet, if it is not the Resurrection with a capital 'R' , is the resurrection with a little 'r' signifying perhaps that of Lazarus?
 This biblical character has legends of being buried in the locality.

 I have above drawn attention to the text regarding Gourdon's assertion that 'architecture [&] sculpture' had been found at the site of a house that forms the last house of the village of Bains, to the South; this is almost word for word those used by Boudet when describing archaeology he had found to his visitor, Henri Rouzaud.
+Dr. GOURDON gives a drawing of a sculptured ‘head’ representing a female as a piece of architecture also found at Rennes.
+The sketch is reproduced by Courrent unfortunately not to scale, but the author says;

 "It is a carved stone ornament of light colour and of an elegant design”.